For a cleanroom recovery operation, you can recover all the entities in a recovery group or individual entities (for example, a VM).

 Create a network gateway on the recovered control plane

-Add a network gateway (access node) to the Cleanroom infra to recovered control plane {Unix time of recovery} server group so that the recovered VM can connect to the control plane.
+Create a network gateway (access node) in the Cleanroom infra to recovered control plane {Unix time of recovery} server group so that the recovered VMs can connect to the control plane.
 The Cleanroom infra to recovered control plane {Unix time of recovery} is a predefined server group that includes the network topology that's required for cleanroom recovery.

 -